Other than that I had no ideas bursting forth to share.

 Fictional author, blogs and researches family trees.
 I write about historical families by focusing on the challenges, social issues and indiscretions that caused major disruptions in their lives.
 My aim is to create realistic reality to the lives our ancestors lived, bringing greater understanding to our generation.

 Follow The Fortune Seekers novels- Dan and Charlotte and Power and Authority.
+Books 3 and 4 underway.
+I also write as Annie Browne.

 View all posts by https://glenniswritingabc.wordpress.com